 No matter the particular breed of Poodle, their coats do require regularly scheduled grooming to keep them in top-top shape.

-So now that you know a thing or two about kid friendly dogs,choosing one for your home and family should be a little bit simpler.
-Good luck and get more tips here on what you need to prepare yourself, your family, your home and your new puppy for life as a family.
+So now that you know a thing or two about the best dogs for kids,choosing one for your home should be a little bit simpler.
+Good luck and get more tips here on what you need to prepare yourself, your home, and your new puppy for life with a child.